schelotto/Region_Embedding_Text_Classification_Pytorch/README.md

 ![region embedding](figures/region_embedding.png)

-**NOTE**: in this implementation, only context-word region embedding is available for now.
+**NOTE**: in this implementation, only Context-Word Region Embedding is available for now.
 I do not have a plan to implement Word-Context Region Embedding in the intermediate future.
 I also added a self-attention mechanism on top of the region embedding layer to get better results.

 # Usage